fdxs-alt/Chatty/client/README.md

-This project was build with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with [Create React App](https://github.com/facebook/create-react-app).